DeversiFi (DVF) Achieves Market Cap of $50.28 Million

-DeversiFi (DVF) traded down 0.3% against the dollar during the 24 hour period ending at 19:00 PM E.T. on June 21st.
-DeversiFi has a total market capitalization of $50.28 million and $1,927.73 worth of DeversiFi was traded on exchanges in the last 24 hours.
-One DeversiFi coin can now be bought for about $0.50 or 0.00000790 BTC on exchanges.
-During the last week, DeversiFi has traded 0.1% lower against the dollar.
+DeversiFi (DVF) traded down 0.3% against the US dollar during the 24 hour period ending at 0:00 AM ET on June 21st.
+One DeversiFi coin can now be bought for about $0.50 or 0.00000790 BTC on popular exchanges.
+DeversiFi has a market capitalization of $50.28 million and $1,927.73 worth of DeversiFi was traded on exchanges in the last day.
+During the last seven days, DeversiFi has traded down 0.1% against the US dollar.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.